dakuglin/dakuglin/README.md

 I have a passion for front end development.
 I love Javascript and React!

-- 🔭 I’m currently working on building a website.
+- 🔭 I’m currently working on building a website for O'brien Home Improvement.
-- 🌱 I’m currently learning typescript.
+- 🌱 I’m currently learning Typescript.
 - 💬 Please ask me about any of my previous projects.
 - 📫 How to reach me: dakuglin@gmail.com